Non-Disclosure Agreement (NDA) Form Template

 If you need to draft an NDA from scratch, consider including the following key components:

-• Outline the Receiving Party’s obligations, meaning how they must handle and protect the information.
+• Characterize the Receiving Party’s obligations, meaning how they must handle and protect the information.

 • Outline the potential legal consequences of a violation, detailing penalties and possible legal actions.